Thank you for your interest in the University of Georgia Press.

 - Positioning your book in the current book market: What books on the same subject are currently in print?
 How is your book different from those books?

-These guidelines do not apply to the Association of Writers and Writing Programs Award for Creative Nonfiction, Cave Canem Poetry Prize, Flannery O'Connor Award for Short Fiction, or The National Poetry Series.
+These guidelines do not apply to the Association of Writers and Writing Programs Award for Creative Nonfiction, Cave Canem Poetry Prize, Flannery O'Connor Award for Short Fiction, The National Poetry Series, or Crux: The Georgia Series in Literary Nonfiction.

 Address your proposal, and any requests for further information, to the appropriate editor at the following address: